Teddy Tail, presumably by Arthur Potts

 Teddy Tail

-By 1945 Potts moved from the Bristol Evening World to The Daily Mail.
-He is best remembered as the fourth artist to continue the popular comic strip 'Teddy Tail', which was originally created by Charles James Folkard in 1915 and then continued by Harry Folkard (1926-1933) and Herbert Sydney Foxwell (1933-1943).
-Potts rebooted 'Teddy Tail' from 5 March 1945 on.
-His stories were also reprinted in six comic booklets (1950-1951) and in the 'Teddy Tail's Annual' adventure book series (1948-1955).
-The young cartoonist and future TV scriptwriter Tony Hawes (1929-1997) was hired as his assistant on the strip.
-When Potts passed away, he was succeeded by William St. John Glen, with Roland Davies doing the annuals.
+By 1945, Potts had moved from the Bristol Evening World to The Daily Mail.
+There, he is best remembered as the fourth artist to continue the popular funny animal comic strip 'Teddy Tail', originally created by Charles James Folkard in 1915 and then continued by Harry Folkard (1926-1933) and Herbert Sydney Foxwell (1933-1943).
+Potts rebooted 'Teddy Tail' from 5 March 1945 on, and his stories were also reprinted in six comic booklets (1950-1951) and in the 'Teddy Tail's Annual' adventure book series (1948-1955).
+At the Daily Mail, Potts worked alongside his fellow cartoonists Wally Fawkes and Leslie Illingworth.

 Series and books by Arthur Potts you can order today: